dittach/loopback-connector-riak/README.md

 ## loopback-connector-riak

 Riak connector for loopback-datasource-juggler.
-This adapter is based on the fine work of the RiakJS library (specifically the [Riak 2.0-friendly branch of RiakJS ](https://github.com/mostlyserious/riak-js/tree/metacomms-2.0), which Dittach has forked until it's merged into RiakJS mainline.)
+This adapter is based on the [official Basho Riak client library](https://github.com/basho/riak-nodejs-client).

 This adapter makes heavy use of Yokozuna, the Solr-backed search features of Riak 2.
 It probably won't work with Riak 1.x at all.